learn-javascript-courses/rejection/README.md

 A student project for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).

 Want to work as a team?
-Find a coding buddy in the [student chat](https://gitter.im/learn-javascript-courses/javascript-questions).

 You gotta lose to win.